deepbag/react-grid-x/package/README.md

 import { ReactGridX } from "@deep/react-grid-x";

-// Import the CSS files for styling import "@deepbag/react-grid-x/dist/themes/rgx-theme.css"; // Import the default theme import "@deepbag/react-grid-x/dist/themes/rgx-table-pagination.css"; // Import the table pagination CSS import "@deepbag/react-grid-x/dist/themes/rgx-arrow-pagination.css"; // Import the arrow pagination CSS
+// Import the CSS files for styling import "@deepbag/react-grid-x/dist/themes/rgx-theme.css"; // Import the default theme (Required) import "@deepbag/react-grid-x/dist/themes/rgx-table-pagination.css"; // Import the table pagination CSS (Required if you use default pagination) import "@deepbag/react-grid-x/dist/themes/rgx-arrow-pagination.css"; // Import the arrow pagination CSS (Required if you use arrow pagination) import "@deepbag/react-grid-x/dist/themes/rgx-tooltip.css"; // Import the tooltip CSS (Required if you use tooltip)

 const App = () => {
   const columns = [